Shopify/rbi-central/README.md

 * `@missing_method` to indicate that a method is delegated to another receiver using `method_missing`
 * `@shim` to indicate that a definition doesn't actually exist at runtime but is needed to allow type checking

+### Static checks

+Ensure the constants (constants, classes, modules) and properties (methods, attribute accessors) exist are not duplicated from Tapioca generated RBIs and do not create type errors when running Sorbet.

+For each gem the test works as follows:

+1. Create a temporary directory
+2. Add a Gemfile pointing to the gem (and possible dependencies, listed in index key `dependencies`)
+3. Generate the RBIs for gems using `tapioca gems`
+4. Check duplication with RBIs from gems using `tapioca check-shims`
+5. Check for type errors using `srb tc`

 ## Contributing